spring1843/go-dsa/bit/README.md

 ## Cryptography and Other XOR applications

-The XOR operation can be used to create perform basic cryptography.
+The XOR operation can be used to perform basic cryptography.
 By XORing a message with a key, we can generate an encrypted message.
 This encrypted message can be shared with someone else who knows the same key.
 If they XOR the key with the encrypted message, they will obtain the original plaintext message.
 This method is not secure enough because the key is relatively easy to guess from the encrypted message.
 The following example demonstrates this process:

 ```Go
 package main